sarehsoltani/ECG-Arrhythmia-Classifier/README.md

    - Ensure the dataset is properly saved in the `/data/raw` directory of this repository.

 2. **Data Preprocessing**:
-   2. **Data Preprocessing**:
    - Before training, the dataset must be preprocessed.
 This is done in the `ECG_Heartbeat_Classification/preprocessing.ipynb` notebook.
    - Run the preprocessing notebook to clean and augment the ECG signals.
 The processed dataset will then be saved in the `/data/processed` directory, ready for model input.

+3. **Model, Training, and Hyperparameter Tuning**:
+   The `ECG_Heartbeat_Classification/baseline.ipynb` notebook contains the model architecture, training procedure, and hyperparameter tuning.
+   This notebook performs the following tasks:

+1. **Load the Preprocessed ECG Data**:
+   - The preprocessed ECG data, saved in the `/data/processed` directory, is loaded for training.

+2. **Define the CNN Model**:
+   - A Convolutional Neural Network (CNN) model is defined to classify ECG signals into different heartbeat categories.

+3. **Train the Model**:
+   - The model is trained using the preprocessed data, and various training strategies (such as dropout and batch normalization) are applied.

+4. **Log Results with MLFlow**:
+   - During the training process, metrics (precision, recall, F1 score, accuracy, and AUC-ROC) and hyperparameters (learning rate and batch size) are logged to MLFlow for tracking and versioning.

+5. **Optimize Hyperparameters using Optuna**:
+   - Optuna is used to perform hyperparameter optimization, tuning the model's learning rate and batch size to achieve better performance.

+6. **Save the Trained Model**:
+   - The final trained model, after optimization and evaluation, is saved in the `/models` directory for future use and deployment.